trendoman/Cms-Fu/Routines/task-file-runner/README.md

 ```
 It creates **response** for the parent caller and encapsulates everything your snipept task has to say to the above standing "supervisors".

-With almost zero-config, this function can be used as is without edits and become indispensable "manager" for all snippets.
+With almost zero-config, this function can be used as is and become indispensable "manager" for all snippets.

 ### direct call

-Very important feature is that this func properly incapsulates the embeddable snippet.
+Very important feature is that this func can be called directly.
+It incapsulates the embeddable snippet, provides variables to it and returns result as JSON.
 Func does not receive any reference of the job object, the only info is the job's name.
-If you inspect the code, it will prove that **task-file-runner** is a very handy function to embed almost any snippet with activity that does something and returns results in JSON.
-The only hard-coded part is the snippet's extention - it is expected to be *.inc* by default and can be customized via a **path_func** callback.
+The only hard-coded part is the snippet's extension - it is expected to be *.inc* by default and can be customized via a **path_func** callback.

 ## Requirements